 An apple a day really might keep the doctor away.
 Enjoy these fruits raw, as applesauce or baked.

 There’s something about a cold winter day and a warm beverage.
 Why not try some teas?

 All true teas come from the bush Camellia sinensis, whether black, green, white, or oolong.
 The difference is only in how they are processed and the many flavors that can be added to this base.

 Tea is a good source of flavonoids, an important antioxidant to help fight disease.
-They also include caffeine to help give you an energy burst, just when you need it to get through the dreary parts of winter and early spring.
+They also include caffeine to help give you an energy burst, just when you need it to get through the dreary parts of winter.